Quick Answer

 One-Breath Recap

-ERISA covers private-sector retirement plans and defines a fiduciary by function, holding anyone with discretion over plan assets to a prudent-expert standard across four duties: loyalty, prudence, diversification, and plan compliance.
-Prudence is judged by process, not outcomes, and the Investment Policy Statement is the main tool for documenting that process even though ERISA does not require it.
+ERISA covers private-sector retirement plans and defines a fiduciary by function: discretionary control over plan management or assets, or paid investment advice, all held to a prudent-expert standard across four duties (loyalty, prudence, diversification, plan compliance).
+Prudence is judged by process, not outcomes, and the Investment Policy Statement documents it even though ERISA does not require one.
 The participant-directed-plan safe harbor shields fiduciaries from participant-choice losses only when the plan offers at least three diversified options, quarterly transfers, sufficient information, and independent control, but it never excuses failing to select and monitor those options.
-Prohibited-transaction rules bar dealings with parties in interest (except necessary services at reasonable compensation), with self-dealing and kickbacks always off-limits.
-When violations occur, the DOL enforces and grants exemptions, the IRS levies excise taxes, and the fiduciary is personally on the hook.
+Prohibited-transaction rules bar dealings with parties in interest (except necessary services at reasonable compensation), and self-dealing and kickbacks need a Department of Labor exemption; the Department enforces, the IRS levies excise taxes, and the fiduciary can be personally liable.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full ERISA Issues unit for the complete lesson.
+Read the full ERISA Issues unit.